Delt06/dx12-renderer/README.md

     - Using diffuse, normal, gloss, and specular maps;
   - Particle system with CPU simulation (10000+ particles on screen) and instanced rendering;
   - Shadow mapping for the directional, point, and spot lights;
-  - Soft shadows using 16x Poisson Sampling and Early Bail.
+  - Soft shadows using 16x Poisson Sampling and Early Bail;
+  - Dynamic environment reflections - see the sphere;
+  - Post-processing:
+    - Screen-space fog;
+    - Bloom.

 ![Lighting Demo Screenshot](./Screenshots/LightingDemo.jpg)